8 Questions You Should Ask Yourself Before Beginning a New Relationship

 Beginning a new relationship can be a challenge, especially when you can see a string of failed ones in your rear-view mirror.

-If you feel defeated and wary of starting again with someone new, you many need to reflect on your habits when it comes to first dates.
+If you feel defeated and wary of starting again with someone new, you may need to reflect on your habits when it comes to dating.

 Here are 8 questions that you need to ask yourself if you want to ensure your next relationship is happier, healthier, and longer-lasting.

 1. Am I really ready for a new relationship?

 Relationships require time and energy to work.
 Make sure your current lifestyle allows you to begin a new relationship 100%.

 If you just started a new job, made the decision to follow a dream, or if you’re in the middle of a family crisis, it may not be the best idea to half-heartedly get involved with someone.

 Wait for the storms of life to pass before inviting in another ship to navigate your waters.

 In order to accurately answer the first question, you have to ask yourself this one, too.
 Are you really over your ex?
 If your answer is no, you’re definitely not ready to begin a new relationship.

 Rebound relationships are not only destined for failure, but they’re also excellent at damaging your partner’s self-esteem and hurting their feelings.
 No one likes to feel like they’re in second place, nor do they deserve it.